rijarobinson/foxy-node-netlify-functions/src/functions/custom-tax-endpoint/README.md

 - Choose your repository.

-After the deploy is complete, click the "functions" tab, look for the `block-transactions-on-customer-criteria` function and copy the **Endpoint URL**.
+After the deploy is complete, click the "functions" tab, look for the `custom-tax-endpoint` function and copy the **Endpoint URL**.

-Configure your prepayment webhook using your endpoint.
-Check the directions under Enabling the pre-payment hook here: https://wiki.foxycart.com/v/2.0/pre_payment_webhook#enabling_the_pre-payment_hook
+Configure your custom tax integration using your endpoint.
+* Go to the [integrations settings](https://admin.foxycart.com/admin.php?ThisAction=AddIntegration) in the Foxy admin.
+* Select the CUSTOM TAX ENDPOINT option
+* In *url*, paste the URL that you copied previously
+* Save the setting

 # Upgrade your webhook